 Lost or Forgotten Cards

-If a patron loses their library card, they should notify the library as soon as possible and request a replacement.
+If a patron loses their library card, they should notify the Library as soon as possible and request a replacement.
 The cost of a replacement card is $2.00.

 All patrons are expected to bring their library cards with them if they intend to check out items or use the computers.
 On a case-by-case basis, photo ID may be used in place of the library card.
-Only Jefferson County residents may use photo ID in this manner, and only when library staff can confirm their identity through comparison of photo ID and library account (address, birthday, etc.).
+Only Jefferson County card-holders may use photo ID in this manner, and only when library staff can confirm their identity through comparison of photo ID and library account (address, birthday, etc.).

-- Materials borrowed through Interlibrary Loan are checked out for two weeks with no renewals.
+Materials borrowed through Interlibrary Loan are checked out for two weeks with no renewals.

-Library Supervisors may override circulation limits at their discretion.
+Library supervisors may override circulation limits at their discretion.

-- The patron has no overdue items
+The patron has no overdue items.

-The patron does not have excessive fines
+The patron does not have excessive fines.

-There is not a hold for the item
+There is not a hold for the item.

 Fines and Fees